AlexanderKud/Point_Search_JLP/README.md

 actual cores = 8  8 / 2 = 4 cores

-./point_search is totally scalable and has no such restriction. can set any desirable number of cores to use but divided by 2. because we have two search paths : addition and subtraction. setting cores beyond hardware concurrency will not yield any additional performance.
+./point_search is totally scalable and has no such restriction.

 </pre>